arturomsoberanes/PacMen_Factory/README.md

 ## :joystick:	How to Play ##

-Open index.html and you can see two buttons "Add PacMan" and "Play" -To add a PacMan just click "Add PacMan"
+Open index.html and you can see two buttons "Add PacMan" and "Play"
+- To add a PacMan just click "Add PacMan"
--To play just click on "Play"
+- To play just click on "Play"
 If you don't want music, just click the sound button